Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★☆☆☆☆

-I didn't have a chance to use the tour bin this season, so I used it throughout the season.
+I didn't have a chance to use the tour bins this season, so all season

 ●Review:

-It never breaks or releases incorrectly.
-The Jester Pro 18 was also strong, but the P18 seems even more durable.
-For example, if you step on it and release it, the release value scale on the heel piece of the Jester will wear down, but that's less likely to happen on the P18.
-I've replaced the toe base plate and brake (turntable itself) many times, but when I'm not using binding support, using PIVOT reduces the total financial burden.
-Another advantage is that there is an upgrade option called CAST Freetour for climbing.
-It's aimed at hardcore users who prioritize durability and reliability.
-The downside is that the heel piece screw mounting width is narrow, which allows for a cleaner flex, but makes the tail a little softer.
+It simply doesn't break and never releases accidentally.
+The Jester Pro18 was also strong, but the P18 seems even more durable.
+For example, if you release it by stepping on it with your foot, the release value scale on the heel piece of the Jester wears down, but the P18 doesn't wear down as easily.
+I've replaced the toe base plate and brake (turntable body) many times, but using PIVOT reduces the overall financial burden when you don't have binding support.
+There's also the advantage of having the option of upgrading to the CAST Freetour for climbing.
+It's for hardcore users who prioritize durability and reliability.
+The negative point is that the front-to-back width of the heel piece screw mounting is narrow, which results in a cleaner flex, but the tail becomes a little softer.

 Yamada is an all-rounder who mainly skates on the street and in the park, and even freeride